facebookresearch/ParlAI/docs/source/tutorial_task.rst

 class by adding the Twitter dataset.
 This task has data in textual form and has been formatted to follow the ParlAI Dialog format.
 It is thus very simple to implement it using ``ParlAIDialogTeacher``.
-More information on this class and the dialog format can be found in the :doc:`teachers documentation <teachers>`.
+More information on this class and the dialog format can be found in the :doc:`teachers documentation <core/teachers>`.

 In this task, the agent is presented with questions about movies that are answerable from Wikipedia.
 A sample dialog is demonstrated below.